Skip to main content

 Drinking less alcohol and quitting smoking helps.
 As does regular low-impact exercise, one of the most important things you can do for your health as you age.

-Moving your body every day improves and maintains bone health and density (ESSA 2023).
+Moving your body every day improves and maintains bone health and density.
 Learn about exercise for osteoporosis here.

 Also consider exercises like Tai Chi and chair yoga for falls prevention.
 You can reduce your risk of fractures by doing balance exercises and building your muscle strength.
 You'll decrease your chances of falling, as well as your chances of injury in the event of a fall.